-Rudbeckia laciniata – common name, Cutleaf Coneflower is easily grown in average to medium moisture in well-drained soils in full sun.
+Rudbeckia laciniata, Cutleaf Coneflower, is easily grown in average to medium moisture in well-drained soils in full sun.
 Cutleaf Coneflower is an American native occurring naturally along stream banks or moist woodlands.
 Typically grows 4-5′ but may reach up to 9′.
 The daisy-like flowers of 3.5″ have reflexed yellow rays and a green center disk.
 The large leaves are deeply divided and these plants have a long mid-late summer blooming season.
 They attract butterflies and look great in a naturalized garden, cottage gardens or in a perennial border.